ROCm/rocALUTION/docs/usermanual/singlenode.rst

 ------------------

 If all (or most) of the non-zero entries belong to a few diagonals of the matrix, they can be stored with the corresponding offsets.
 The values in DIA format are stored as array with size :math:`D \times N_D`, where :math:`D` is the number of diagonals in the matrix and :math:`N_D` is the number of elements in the main diagonal.
 Since not all values in this array are occupied, the not accessible entries are denoted with :math:`\ast`.
 They correspond to the offsets in the diagonal array (negative values represent offsets from the beginning of the array).
-The DIA storage format represents a :math:`m \times n` matrix by
+The DIA storage format represents a :math:`m \times n` matrix by:

 ============== ===============================================================================================
 ``m``          Number of rows (integer)